kowsikanA/News-Website/README.md

 # Global News Network (GNN)

-**GNN (Global News Network)** is a simple, responsive web application that fetches and displays the latest news articles using the [NewsAPI](https://newsapi.org/).
+**GNN (Global News Network)** is a responsive web application that fetches and displays the latest news articles using the [NewsAPI](https://newsapi.org/).
 The website allows users to explore top headlines across general, sports, and political categories.

 ## Features

 - 📰 Fetches real-time news headlines using the NewsAPI.
-- 🔎 Includes a static search bar UI (not yet functional).
 - 🏀🚨 Browse news by categories (Sports and Politics).
 - 📱 Responsive layout with modern design using HTML, CSS, and JavaScript.
 - 🌐 Dynamic rendering of articles with author, publish date, description, and image.